mediaburst/Nagios-Plugins/README.txt

 A few plugins for the Nagios monitoring system

-Licensed for use under the ISC license, a full copy can be found in LICENSE.txt.
+Licensed for use under the MIT license, a full copy can be found in LICENSE.txt.

 The Plugins